KatsuteDev/Settings-Repository/README.md

     <p>GitHub Copilot is <b>strictly prohibited</b> on this repository.<br>Pulls using this will be rejected.</p>
 </table>
 <!-- GitHub Copilot Disclaimer -->

+Logging information is located in the lower panel under `Output > Settings Repository`.

  - Found a bug or have a suggestion?
 Post it in [issues](https://github.com/KatsuteDev/Settings-Repository/issues).
  - Want to further expand our project?
 [Fork](https://github.com/KatsuteDev/Settings-Repository/fork) this repository and submit a [pull request](https://github.com/KatsuteDev/Settings-Repository/pulls).